JKindonNtx/solutions-euc/documentation/TN-TBD-Citrix Session Recording on Nutanix/TN-TBD/TN-TBD.md

 - VMWare Optimizer used for optimization
 - Base Image Script Framework used for Image Sealing

-The image build was automated and a snapshot was output to be used with Machine Creation Services Provisioning.
+The image build was automated and a snapshot was output to be used with Machine Creation Services provisioning.

 ### Citrix Session Recording Agent Configuration